Thomson Reuters tops first quarter revenue, operating profit estimates

-Thomson Reuters (TRI.TO) reported higher first quarter revenue and operating profit on Tuesday, helped by its three main divisions and a rebounding economy, saying full-year sales growth will be at the high end of original estimates.
+NEW YORK (Reuters) -Thomson Reuters reported higher first quarter revenue and operating profit on Tuesday, helped by its three main divisions and a rebounding economy, saying full-year sales growth will be at the high end of original estimates.

 Adjusted earnings per share, which exclude a gain from the sale of the company’s investment in Refinitiv and other adjustments, rose to 58 cents per share, from 48 cents in the prior-year period.
 That was well ahead of the 42 cents analysts expected, according to Refinitiv estimates.